flare-foundation/attestation-client/docs/attestation-types/00001-payment.md

 ## Verification rules

+- The transaction to be attested must be signed by the key corresponding to the source address.
+It should be a native payment transaction.
+Definition of "native payment" depends on each type of a blockchain.
 - If the payment status is failure (1 or 2), the received amount should be 0 and the spent amount should be only the gas/fee spent.
-- The transaction to be attested must be signed by the key corresponding to the source address.
 - Consequently, no smart contract addresses are allowed for the sender address

 ### UTXO (BTC, LTC, DOGE) chains

+- Every transaction is a native payment.
 - Payment reference is calculated from `OP_RETURN` output.
 For a valid payment reference, there must be only one `OP_RETURN` output and the value must be long 32 bytes ([standardized payment reference](../payment_reference.md)).
 In all other cases it is deemed that the payment reference does not exist.
 - Source address is determined by the address on the input with the index `inUtxo`.
 - If there is no address on the indicated input (`inUtxo`), then the source address does not exist and it is indicated in the data hash as 0 hash.
 Spent amount is also 0 in this case.
 Note that if multiple addresses exist on an input (a list of addresses) this is deemed as non-existence of the source address.